lmns-solutions/arduino-interactive-lessons/communication/p5js-paint-io.md

 ### Upgrading our Arduino controller with OLED

-As we're interested in exploring dual-screen interaction, let's add in an [OLED](../advancedio/oled.md) to our paintbrush controller—this way, the painter can get real-time, at-a-glance information about the paintbrush on the controller itself.
+As we're interested in exploring dual-screen interaction, let's add in an {% include tlink.html id='advancedio-oled' text='OLED' %} to our paintbrush controller—this way, the painter can get real-time, at-a-glance information about the paintbrush on the controller itself.
 For now, we will only show the paintbrush location.
 But we'll add more information as our app progresses.

 #### Basic paintbrush controller with OLED